haxsaw/actuator/Tutorial.md

 ###<a name="ov_inframodel">Infra Model</a>

 The *infra model*, established with a subclass of **InfraModel**, defines all the infrastructure resources of a system and their inter-relationships.
-Infra models can have fixed components that are always provisioned with each instance of the model class, as well as variable components that allow multiple copies of components to be easily created on an instance-by-instance basis.
-The infra model also has facilities to define groups of components that can be created as a whole, and an arbitrary number of copies of these groups can be created for each instance.
+Infra models can have fixed resources that are always provisioned with each instance of the model class, as well as variable-sized resource containers that allow multiple copies of resources to be easily created on an instance-by-instance basis.
+The infra model also has facilities to define groups of resources that can be created as a whole, and an arbitrary number of copies of these groups can be created for each instance.
 References into the infra model can be held by other models, and these references can be subsequently evaluated against an instance of the infra model to extract data from that particular instance.
 For example, a namespace model may need the IP address from a particular server in an infra model, and so the namespace model may hold a reference into the infra model for the IP address attribute that yields the actual IP address of a provisioned server when an instance of that infra model is provisioned.

 ###<a name="ov_namespacemodel">Namespace Model</a>